SysManSquad/sysmansquadblogdev/content/posts/2020-04-22-teams-channel-notification-when-osd-fails/index.md

 ## Step 1 - Configure Teams {#step-1}

 <p class="has-luminous-vivid-amber-background-color has-background">
-  <em>You need to make sure your O365 Administrator has enabled Incoming webhooks connectors in your O365 Tenant.</em>
+  *You need to make sure your O365 Administrator has enabled Incoming webhooks connectors in your O365 Tenant.*
 </p>

   * Open Teams.